DeyonOba/alx-zero_day/0x03-git/README.md

-Created second read me file
+Created second read me file with new updates